 - In the case of fiat collateralized stablecoins (like USDT), there is a trust issue as users need to trust that the other side really holds the stocks it states.
 So, there is counterparty risk.
 As for elastic tokens, their work is based on algorithms.

-At any rate, it’s essential to be alert of the risks that investing in tokens with not constant supply has.
-Rebases expend holders’ capital when the rate is growing, but also cause more losses on the way down.
+At any rate, it’s essential to be alert to the risks that investing in tokens with no constant supply has.
+Rebases expend holders’ capital when the rate is growing but also causes more losses on the way down.

 Symmetric and Asymmetric Rebases

-Originally, elastic supply tokens mainly used asymmetric rebase standard.
-Afterwards, aiming to reduce the supply contraction, the asymmetric rebase model appeared.
+Originally, elastic supply tokens mainly used asymmetric rebase standards.
+Afterward, aiming to reduce the supply contraction, the asymmetric rebase model appeared.

 Anyway, no matter what structure of rebasing is adopted, elastic supply tokens should keep relative stability, or they will fail to perform their basic function.